 Our sales cycles for new and existing customers remain protracted as customers are deliberate and the decision making and product evaluation process is long.
-Sales to new customers also involve extensive customer due diligence and reference checks.
-We must also earn credibility as we expand our sales operations and enter new markets which require investment not only in sales and services capabilities, but in development to optimize our products for such new markets.
+Sales to new customers also involve extensive customer due diligence and product evaluation process.
+We must also earn credibility as we expand our sales operations and enter new markets which require investment not only in sales and services capabilities, but in development to optimize our products for such new markets which require investment not only in sales and services capabilities, but in development to optimize our products for such new markets which require investment not only in sales and services capabilities, but in development to optimize our products for such new markets which require investment not only in sales and services capabilities, but in development to optimize our products for such new markets which require investment not only in sales and services capabilities, but in development to optimize our products for such new markets which require investment not only in sales and services capabilities, but in development to optimize our products for such new markets which require investment not only in sales and services capabilities, but in development to optimize our products for such new markets which require investment not only in sales and services capabilities.